RickCogley/octopress-all/source/_posts/2010-06-22-convert-line-endings-with-aplomb.markdown

 There are a number of ready-made command line programs like `unix2dos`, `dos2unix`, `mac2dos`, `dos2mac` and so on, that can be used to convert line endings.
 Note that you can also use the tr or perl commands as well. `Tr` is available on Macs by default and on almost any unix.
 Perl is pretty ubiquitous as well.
 E.g:

-{% codeblock Line ending conversions lang:bash %}
+{% codeblock Line ending conversions lang:bat %}
 [root@server /path/to/files]# tr '\r' '\r\n' win-crlf-file.csv
 [root@server /path/to/files]# tr '\n' '\r\n' win-crlf-file.csv
 [root@server /path/to/files]# perl -pe 's/\r\n|\n|\r/\r\n/g' unix-lf-file.csv > win-crlf-file.csv